- Bed: one queen, traditional pillow-top mattress

 - Heated mosaic tile floor

-Summary: Small queen room on the second floor with antique walnut-and-marble furniture and a few vintage books.
-The bathroom isn’t en suite – access is through the hall – and it may be shared with other guests during particularly busy times.
-However, it's quite large, with a heated tile floor, vintage fixtures, exposed brick chimney, and laundry machines that can be used by guests on request.
+Summary: Small economy queen room on the second floor with antique walnut-and-marble furniture and a few vintage books.
+The bathroom isn’t en suite – access is through the hall – and it may be shared with one other set of guests.
+However, the bathroom is quite large, with a heated tile floor, vintage fixtures, massive clawfoot tub, and an exposed brick chimney

 Groups: The Maid’s Room can be paired with the Nursery Room across the hall to create a two-room suite suitable for four or five guests.
 The Nursery is a queen room with pine furniture, a seating area, large television with Roku, and three large east-facing bay windows.